-Exhibit 11.
-Estimated Proportion of Offenders Arrested by Number of Days Following Release participants are convicted of nonviolent crimes and do not have a serious criminal history.
+Exhibit 12.
+Estimated Proportion of Offenders Revoked for a New Crime by Number of Days Following Release participants are convicted of nonviolent crimes and do not have a serious criminal history.
 Ideally, these shock incarceration participants should be compared to similarly situated offenders-offenders who although they received a different criminal sanction have similar characteristics that can be related to recidivism, such as age or criminal history.
-In this study, comparison groups we're selected to minimize possible sample differences.
+In this study, comparison groups were selected to minimize possible sample differences.
 Comparison groups, for example, had to meet the legal eligibility criteria of the shock incarceration program.
 Nevertheless, due to lack of random assignment to treatment conditions (boot camp versus some other correctional sanction), the possibility of critical sample differences could not be ruled out.
 As a consequence, demographic, criminal history, and supervision intensity variables were controlled statistically in the recidivism analyses.